faranalytics/data_science_project/INTRODUCTION.md

 ```

 ### The directory structure looks like this.
 This is a conventional [flat-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) Python project.
+The project follows all the conventions of a formal Python project.
 ```
 ├── project ⬅ This is the project directory.
 Optionally chose a name for your project.
     ├── __about__.py